PaulHickman0/react-todo/README.md

-# react-image-gallery
+# react-todo-list
-A simple react app for displaying images and albums
+A simple react app for displaying and creating a list of todo's